clary045/Apple-and-Orange-Grading-Using-SVM/README.md

 1. dataset image for orange and apple class
 2. Libraries e.g sklearn package, numpy, opencv etc.
 3. raspberry pi camera
-4. raspberry pi ( your choice for model type but prefer raspberry pi 4 model B with faster RAM)
+4. raspberry pi ( your choice for model type but prefer raspberry pi 4 model B with faster processor)

 A video demontration on this can be found at: https://youtu.be/IHFCdor68Iw For more infor on this contact me on my email : clarida045@gmail.com